Subchapter B. DAMS AND RESERVOIRS

 § 105.104.
 Removal and disposal of vegetation.

-(a) Work shall be conducted in such a manner as to minimize the destruction of or damage to trees and other vegetation on and adjacent to the construction site.
+(a) Work shall be conducted in a manner to minimize the destruction of or damage to trees and other vegetation on and adjacent to the construction site.

 Source